 - Critical, wraparound support services to help stabilize these men are required.

 These access obstacles for affordable housing make it almost impossible for these men to transform to self-sufficiency.
 Also, other than the Tampa Hillsborough Homeless Initiative’s Housing First model with its resources focus on chronically homeless – veterans, disabled, chemically dependent and those with behavioral health issues, there has been a steady decline in government agency and/or charity organization assistance available for nonmilitary, single homeless men with scarce, viable options on the horizon.

-To help meet this critical community bridge housing gap, Hyde Park United Methodist Church (HPUMC), the Portico, Love INC (in the Name of Christ) of Metro Tampa (Love INC), and Tampa landlord / member of HPUMC, Second Half Properties, Inc. formed Love INC of Metro Tampa, INC d.b.a.
+To help meet this critical community bridge housing gap, Hyde Park United Methodist Church (HPUMC), the Portico, Love INC (In the Name of Christ) of Metro Tampa, and Tampa landlord / member of HPUMC, Second Half Properties, Inc. formed Love INC of Metro Tampa, Inc. d.b.a.
 Portico Workforce Housing Solutions in July, 2016.
 Second Half Properties provided at their cost a centrally located 3-bedroom house located at 2924 E MLK Jr. with a washer and dryer for the Initiative, and separate rooms available for rent for $260/month with a $100 deposit.

 Outcomes To Date

 Since July 2016 we have offered our housing option, designed to last from six to twelve months, to seven men, to bridge them from being homeless to permanent housing.
 “Dave”, our first tenant transitioned to his own studio apartment in December, 2016 and is now completely self-sufficient.
 One current resident has transitioned from temporary labor to full time employment with medical benefits.
 Another is employed as an electrician and studying to get his journeyman’s license.
 As of April, 2017, all three current residents are on plan and doing great.